saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_7_goals_framework_v3_0.md

 Sarah Cedao stood at the window of Echo Health's technology center, watching the sun set over the campus.
 Behind her, the conference room still held the energy of celebration.

 All seven layers operational.
 Every infrastructure gap closed.
-INPACT™ score: 85/100. $1.23M invested—under the original budget with contingency preserved.
+INPACT™ score: 86/100. $1.23M invested—under the original budget with contingency preserved.
 Ten weeks of focused execution.

 The architecture was complete.

 But Dr. Raj's question from Monday's status briefing still echoed: "How do you know it stays trustworthy?"

-Dr. Arun Raj, Echo's Chief Medical Information Officer and clinical liaison to the board, had spent fifteen years as a practicing cardiologist before moving into health IT leadership.
+Dr. Arun Raj, Echo's Board Chair, had spent fifteen years as a practicing cardiologist before moving into health IT leadership, then served as CEO for a decade before transitioning to the board.
 He had a gift for asking questions that cut through technical complexity to the heart of operational reality.
+It was Dr. Raj who had set the 90-day deadline after the failed pilots.
+Now, ten weeks in, he wanted to know not just what they'd built—but whether it would last.

 Sarah had answered with architecture—layers, integrations, security controls.
 Dr. Raj had nodded politely, then asked again: "I understand what you built.
 But how do you know it *keeps working* six months from now?
 A year from now?"